jfynbo/PyLongslit/docs/pre_processing.rst

 .. code-block:: bash

+    ├── rawflats
-    ├── Flat.fits
+    │   ├── Flat.fits
-    ├── mkspecflat.py
+    │   ├── mkspecflat.py
-    └── specflat.list
+    │   └── specflat.list

-Cosmic ray removal and 1d-extraction
+Cosmic ray removal and reduction of science and standard star frames
-""""""""""""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The pre-processing of the science and standard star frames is done almost identically for both, and will therefore be described together. **This procedure also reduces the arc-lamp frames, which are used for wavelength calibration.**
+The pre-processing of the science and standard star frames is done almost identically for both, and will therefore be described together.
+This procedure also pre-processes the arc-lamp frames, which are used for wavelength calibration.

-This is to be done after the bias and flat frames have been produced.
+The following is to be done after the bias and flat steps have been excecuted.

 Two directories are used for this step, `rawscience` and `rawstd`.
 In both directories, a list of all paths to the science/standard star frames needs